scipy-conference/scipy_proceedings/papers/jon_mease/jon_mease.rst

    Tab completion, documentation, and validation of ``hovermode`` property :label:`validationExample`

-Select components of this new API are described below, and an example of their use is presented in Figure :ref:`figureApiExample`.
+Select components of the new API are described below, and an example of their use is presented in Figure :ref:`figureApiExample`.

 Construction